NanoRes/Owner-Governed-Asset-Ledger/docs/ogal-protocol/ogal-update-manifest-instruction.md

 All accounts are writable except the mint, token account, metadata program, rent sysvar, and instructions sysvar.
 The metadata PDA remains writable so the CPI can update its URI.

+## Required Sysvars (Do Not Omit)

+`rent` is mandatory for every `update_object_manifest` invocation.
+The `instructions` sysvar is optional; OGAL only validates it when it is present in the accounts list.
+See the `UpdateObjectManifest` account definition and the conditional sysvar check inside `update_object_manifest` in `programs/owner_governed_asset_ledger/src/lib.rs` for the authoritative on-chain requirements.

 ## Preflight Derivations and Validations

 Prior to dispatching the instruction, the CLI performs several validations: